Étienne Gilson

 Étienne Henri Gilson ([ʒilsɔ̃]; 13 June 1884 – 19 September 1978) was a French philosopher and historian of philosophy.
-A scholar of medieval philosophy, he originally specialised in the thought of Descartes; he also philosophized in the tradition of Thomas Aquinas, although he did not consider himself a Neo-Thomist philosopher.
-In 1946 he attained the distinction of being elected an "Immortal" (member) of the Académie française.
+A scholar of medieval philosophy, he originally specialised in the thought of Descartes; he also philosophized in the tradition of Thomas Aquinas, although he did not consider himself a neo-Thomist philosopher.
+In 1946, he attained the distinction of being elected an "Immortal" (member) of the Académie française.
 He was nominated for the Nobel Prize in Literature.

+In 2009, the International Étienne Gilson Society was created “to promote the thought of Étienne Gilson and classical philosophy in the academy and culture.”
+It publishes a journal, Studia Gilsoniana.